Barbecue

 Georgia, Alabama, Florida and even in Indiana, where a local Holiday

-Inn offered "Jackson, Tennessee barbecue."
+Inn offered "Jackson, Tennessee Barbecue."
 And I can say with

 certainity that none of them can hold a candle to real, West

-Tennessee/Western Kentucky barbecue.
+Tennessee/ Kentucky Purchase/North Mississippi barbecue.

 Speaking of Texas, that is now where I make my home and while I truly